dheidelberger/kisi-report-generator/README.md

 ## To-Do

 The code isn't particularly well commented, I need to do more of that.
 I also haven't put too much thought into dealing with timezones.
 For now, I'm assuming that the report is being generated in the same timezone as the door that's being unlocked.
 I realize that won't be the case for some organizations.
 I'm also not entirely sure how Kisi deals with multiple timezones in its event logs.
-If this is a feature you're interested in and you have an event log with multiple timezones in it, I'd be interested in seeing it to explore adding this feature.
+If this is a feature you're interested in and you have an event log with multiple timezones in it, I'd be interested in seeing it to explore the feasibility of adding this.

 ## Contributing

 Feel free to submit a pull request to improve the code.
-I'm relatively new with Vue, so I'm sure I'm doing a lot wrong, I'd love to be corrected!
+I'm relatively new with Vue, so I'm sure I'm doing a lot wrong.
+I'd love to be corrected!

 ## Credits

-This project is written and maintained by David Heidelberger.
+This project is written and maintained by [David Heidelberger](http://www.davidheidelberger.com).
 I'm a full-time video editor and producer and part-time software developer.
 I use this tool and many other proprietary ones every day at my day job on a documentary series on PBS.
 I'm available for workflow consultation and custom software solutions for your post-production workflow.
 To get in touch about a consult, or just to tell me how you're using the app, I'd love to [hear from you](mailto:david.heidelberger@gmail.com).

 The icon was based on an icon at [icons8.com](https://www.icons8.com/).